Military history of Croatia: 19th century

-At the beginning of the 19th century many Croatian troops (as a part of the Austrian imperial army) fought in the Napoleonic Wars against the French Grande Armée.
+At the beginning of the 19th century, many Croatian troops (as a part of the Austrian imperial army) fought in the Napoleonic Wars against the French Grande Armée.

 Later, a significant Croatian force (four regiments) fought on the French side during Napoleon's invasion of Russia.
+According to French general Auguste Marmont, during withdrawal from Russia, Napoleon told him that: "he never had more courageous and better soldiers in every sense".

 At the end of the first half of the 19th century, following in the wake of the French revolution, Croatian romantic nationalism emerged to counteract the non-violent but apparent Germanization and Magyarization.
 By the 1840s, and during the revolutions of 1848, the movement had moved from cultural goals to resisting Hungarian political demands which grew even bigger during the Hungarian Revolution of 1848.
 Croatian Ban Josip Jelačić cooperated with the Austrians in quenching the Hungarian Revolution of 1848 by leading a military campaign into Hungary.

 Battles of the Hungarian Revolution involving Croats: